Momwhyareyouhere/Google-Installer-for-linux/README.md

 # Google-Installer-for-linux

-This script works only for debian/ubuntu soon there will be on fedora too maybe also on arch linux.
+This script works only for debian/ubuntu.

+Arch linux version is coming soon.

 This script is made only for fun and made also for the people that hate firefox and want remove firefox and install Google.